TailinZhou/ManGO_SOO/README.md

 cp mjkey.txt ~/.mujoco/mujoco200/bin
 ```

-set the `LD_LIBRARY_PATH` environment variable to point to the `mujoco200/bin` directory.
+Set the `LD_LIBRARY_PATH` environment variable to point to the `mujoco200/bin` directory.
 ```
 conda env config vars set -n mango4soo LD_LIBRARY_PATH="$LD_LIBRARY_PATH: {$HOME}/.mujoco/mujoco200/bin"
 ```
-please replace `$HOME` with your home directory path (you can use echo $HOME to get your home directory path).
+Please replace `$HOME` with your home directory path (you can use echo $HOME to get your home directory path).

 Then, since we may use minmax normalization for training ManGO, instead of zero_unit_variance normalization in the original benchmark setting.
-Specifically, zero_unit_variance for superconduct, min_max for other tasks, due to a bug of overestimating evaluation in superconduct if using minmax normalization.
-Please replace our `design_bench` directory with the `design_bench` package in the mango4soo environment, please replace the following `~/your_anaconda3_path` as your anaconda path.
+Specifically, zero_unit_variance for superconduct, min_max for other tasks due to a bug of overestimating evaluation in superconduct if using minmax normalization.

 ```
 TARGET_DIR="~/your_anaconda3_path/envs/mango4soo/lib/python3.8/site-packages/design_bench"
 ls $TARGET_DIR
 SOURCE_DIR="~/ManGO_SOO/design_bench"
 ln -s "$SOURCE_DIR" "$TARGET_DIR"
 ```
+Please replace our `design_bench` directory with the `design_bench` package in the mango4soo environment, and replace the following `~/your_anaconda3_path` with your anaconda path.

-Next, please also follow the directions [here]([https://github.com/rail-berkeley/design-bench/issues/1](https://drive.google.com/drive/folders/1tmbFImzhkivZUjHeh434D7V7mrxTBu1H)) to download the `design_bench_data.zip` file and unzip it to the `~/your_anaconda3_path/envs/mango4soo/lib/python3.8/site-packages/design_bench_data` package directory, and also copy the [`smiles_vocab.txt`](./data/molecules/smiles_vocab.txt) file to the `design_bench_data` package directory:
+Next, please also download the `design_bench_data.zip` file  [here](https://drive.google.com/drive/folders/1tmbFImzhkivZUjHeh434D7V7mrxTBu1H)  and unzip it to the `~/your_anaconda3_path/envs/mango4soo/lib/python3.8/site-packages/design_bench_data` package directory, and also copy the [`smiles_vocab.txt`](./data/molecules/smiles_vocab.txt) file to the `design_bench_data` package directory:

 ```
 cd ~/ManGO_SOO